 UN Sustainable Development Goals (SDG):

 The SPP track aims to bring together organizational and micro levels of analysis to advance our understanding of strategy in the making (Chia & Holt, 2009).
 Previous research studied strategy with a practice lens and since then (Whittington, 2003) research on the emergent side of strategy (Mintzberg and Waters, 1985) remain scarce (Carter, Clegg, & Kornberger, 2008).
 Pieces studying strategy emergence investigated mainly discursive and socio-material practices, but other dimensions could be included too.
-We therefore invite innovative contributions to inform and theorize the emergent side of strategy, at a time in need of deep engagement to realise sustainability.
+We therefore invite innovative contributions to inform and theorize the emergent side of strategy engaged with deep sustainability.

 UN Sustainable Development Goals (SDG):